 If a Sub-processor is located outside of the United Kingdom, the Processor must ensure that they adhere and are in compliance with applicable law.

 All Sub-processors shall comply with the obligations of the Processor as set out in this DPA and will comply with any applicable data protection laws.

 The Processor will make available to the Controller a full list of any Sub-processors used; including their identity and location.
 The Controller will then agree to the engagement of the Sub-processors.

 The Processor (Freeola) currently commission only the following Sub-processor:

-OVH – Headquartered in France; with datacentres in the UK – Virtual Private Server (email and hosting is filtered through the VPS to provide an extra layer of protection against attacks and viruses).
+OVH Limited – for use of their datacentres in the UK for a Virtual Private Server service (whereby email and web-hosting traffic is filtered through the VPS, to provide an extra layer of protection against attacks and viruses).

 The Processor shall inform the Controller, with prior notification of any proposed changes to the list of Sub-processors, before authorising any new Sub-processors.

 The Controller may object to a new Sub-processor, by notifying the Processor promptly in writing (within 10 days of notification).
 If the objection is not unreasonable, the Controller may terminate the Agreement involving Services that cannot be fulfilled without the use of the new Sub-processor.